skooter500/cc25/README.md

     "level": 1
 }
 ```
-- Access and print the player's health
+- Access and print the player's health.
-- Update the health after taking damage
+- Update the health after taking damage.
-- Add a new stat like "experience"
+- Add a new stat like "experience".
-- Print all the stat names (keys)
+- Print all the stat names (keys).
-- Print all the values
+- Print all the values.

 ### Task 8: Item Database
 Create a dictionary of game items with their properties: